 “I consider Dr. Raymond Moore to be the father of the modern home school movement.
-The avalanche of mail we received at Focus on the Family after our initial broadcast with Ray in 1979 confirmed that his pioneering theories on education had found a receptive audience!
-I’m tremendously thankful for his friendship that has spanned nearly twenty-five years.” ~Dr. James Dobson
+The avalanche of mail we received at Focus on the Family after our initial broadcast with Ray in 1979 confirmed that his pioneering theories on education had found a receptive audience!” ~Dr. James Dobson

 In his books, Moore brought evidence from a wide variety of sources to show that early schooling, although promoting (perhaps) earlier cognitive organization, introduces a host of fateful “iatrogenic” disturbances.
 Today our knowledge of maturation, development, developmental stages, and critical developmental periods for the human, all support Moore’s basic thesis.

 The results are quite consistent from study to study: Early academic training somewhat increases children’s immediate scores on the specific tests that the training is aimed at (no surprise), but these initial gains wash out within 1 to 3 years and, at least in some studies, are eventually reversed. (source)

 Although it was once believed that any well-implemented preschool program would achieve positive results, a growing research base suggests otherwise.

 Early in my years as a homeschool Mom, I began to understand that there are several reasons why children often don’t function well in the public school setting.
 Wanting to avoid these problems with our children just confirmed my early decision to continue at home: